picture-vision/st/README.md

-# my st the suckless terminal wm rice
+# my suckless terminal rice

 This is my st rice.